-GHGRS Strategy and Consistency Options Description of Project Measure Project Conformance Caltrain Modernization For projects located within 1⁄2 mile of a Caltrain station, establish a program through which to provide project tenants and/or residents with free or reduced Caltrain passes or Develop a program that provides project tenants and/or residents with options to reduce their vehicle miles traveled (e.g., a TDM program), which could include transit passes, bike lockers and showers, or other strategies to reduce project related VMT.
-Supports Strategies: GHGRS #6 Describe which, if any, project consistency options from the leftmost column you are implementing.
-OR, Describe why this strategy is not applicable to your project.
-OR, Describe why such measures are infeasible. ☐ Proposed ☐ Not Applicable ☐ Not Feasible ☐ Alternative Measure Proposed Water Conservation Install high-efficiency appliances/fixtures to reduce water use, and/or include water-sensitive landscape design, and/or Provide access to reclaimed water for outdoor water use on the project site.
-Supports Strategies: GHGRS #7 Describe which, if any, project consistency options from the leftmost column you are implementing.
-OR, Describe why this strategy is not applicable to your project.
-OR, Describe why such measures are infeasible. ☐ Proposed ☐ Not Applicable ☐ Not Feasible ☐ Alternative Measure Proposed
+GHGRS Strategy and Consistency Options Description of Project Measure Project Conformance Caltrain Modernization 1.
+For projects located within 1⁄2 mile of a Caltrain station, establish a program through which to provide project tenants and/or residents with free or reduced Caltrain passes or The project includes trip reduction measures in the form of a TDM to reduce parking on site ☑ Proposed☑ Not Applicable☑ Not Feasible☑ AlternativeMeasure Proposed Develop a program that provides project tenants and/or residents with options to reduce their vehicle miles traveled (e.g., a TDM program), which could include transit passes, bike lockers and showers, or other strategies to reduce project related VMT.
+Supports Strategies: GHGRS #6 Water Conservation 1.
+Install high-efficiency appliances/fixtures to reduce water use, and/or include water-sensitive landscape design, and/or 2.
+Provide access to reclaimed water for outdoor water use on the project site.
+Supports Strategies: GHGRS #7 The project would feature high efficiency appliances and water efficient landscaping ☑ Proposed☑ Not Applicable☑ Not Feasible☑ AlternativeMeasure Proposed